jihaddupuy/jihaddupuy/README.md

 - 👋 Hi, I’m @jihaddupuy
-- 👀 I’m interested incars anything remotely near the topic of cars amd software you have my full undivided attention
+- 👀 I’m interested in cars anything remotely near the topic of cars and software you will have my full undivided attention
 - 🌱 I’m currently learning ... kotlin
--
-- 📫 How to reach me ... linkedin
+-  📫 How to reach me linkedin https://www.linkedin.com/in/jihad-dupuy/